Skip to main content

 Global Cancer Research and Control Seminar: Implementation Science to Improve Childhood Cancer Survival in LMICs

-This presentation will describe the challenge of treatment-related mortality in resource-limited settings and explore the use of implementation science to improve childhood cancer survival in these settings.
+This presentation describes the challenge of treatment-related mortality in resource-limited settings and explores the use of implementation science to improve childhood cancer survival in these settings.
 Drs.
 Agulnik, Acuña, and McKay will focus on work to implement and sustain one supportive care intervention (Pediatric Early Warning System—PEWS) to reduce mortality related to cancer treatment in resource-limited settings.

 Asya Agulnik, M.D., M.P.H., is an Associate Member at St. Jude Children’s Research Hospital in the Department of Global Pediatric Medicine, with a joint appointment in the Department of Pediatrics, Division of Critical Care.
 Agulnik is the Director of the St. Jude Global Critical Care Program, Euro Regional Program, and SAFER Ukraine.